Aditya-Tyagi-05/Cardiac-Arrest-Prediction-Using-ANN/README.md

 - NumPy
 - Scikit-learn
 - Matplotlib / Seaborn
-- Streamlit (for GUI, if implemented)

 ---

 ## ✅ Features

 - Predicts cardiac arrest risk using ANN
-- User-friendly interface (if using Streamlit)
 - Data preprocessing and feature engineering
 - Accuracy and performance evaluation
 - Visualizations of model performance